-The reporting agent of a non-party candidate (with respect to the candidate and his or her associated entities) is required to lodge election expenditure returns with the Electoral Commissioner within 60 days after polling day.
+The reporting agent of a non-party candidate (with respect to the candidate and any other person who has incurred electoral expenditure with the authority of the candidate) is required to lodge an electoral expenditure return with the Electoral Commissioner within 60 days after election day.
 The return must list expenditure on specific items where the expenditure is incurred during the capped expenditure period.

 Non-party candidates must also lodge a return listing the total amount of gifts received during the disclosure period.
 If the sum of the gifts received from a person or organisation is \$1,000 or more, the return must also list the name, address and ABN (if applicable) of the giver, the amount received and the date of receipt.
-The value of a gift-in-kind must be declared, including descriptions of how the gift was valued and the gift itself, and whether the gift-in-kind was used for electoral expenditure and the amount used.
+The value of a gift-in-kind must be declared, including a description of the gift-in-kind and how it is valued.
+If the gift-in-kind was used for electoral expenditure, a statement that it was used for expenditure and the amount that was used must also be disclosed.

-A non-party candidate is not required to disclose gifts made in a private capacity to the candidate for his or her personal use, that the candidate has not used, and will not use, solely or substantially for a purpose related to an election.
+A non-party candidate is not required to disclose gifts made in a private capacity to the candidate for their personal use, that the candidate has not used, and will not use, solely or substantially for a purpose related to an election.

 Even if no electoral expenditure was incurred and no gifts were received during the disclosure period, the non-party candidate must still submit a nil return.

-The disclosure period for this purpose is the period beginning on the 31st day after the previous election, if the candidate contested that election, or the earlier of the date the candidate publicly announced he or she would be a candidate and the date the candidate is nominated as a candidate and ending on the 30th day after the relevant election.
+The disclosure period for this purpose is the period beginning on the 31st day after the previous election, if the candidate contested that election, or the earlier of the date the candidate publicly announced they would be a candidate or the date the candidate is nominated as a candidate and ending on the 30th day after the relevant election.

-Non-party candidate election returns are due to be lodged with the Electoral Commissioner within 60 days after polling day.
-For the 2016 election, candidate returns are due by 14 December 2016 and will be made public at the beginning of February 2017.
+Non-party candidate election returns are due to be lodged with the Electoral Commissioner within 60 days following election day.
+For the 2024 election, candidate returns are due by 18 December 2024 and will be made public at the beginning of February 2025.